 them with obtaining the lowest possible price on their

 Transportation – Pureland East West Shuttle

-United Way of Gloucester County continues to partner with the Pascale Sykes Foundation, the County of Gloucester, Cross County Connection, South Jersey Transportation Authority, NJ TRANSIT, and Heart of South Jersey to provide the Pureland East-West Community Shuttle.
-The grant of $1.2 million from the Pascale Sykes Foundation, over three years, supports this shuttle that provides low cost and convenient access along the Route 322 corridor to the Pureland Industrial Park, as well as to other locations for access to employment, supportive services, programs, medical needs, shopping, and more.
-The shuttle connects with 10 NJ TRANSIT bus routes.
-Gloucester County has public transportation running north and south, but prior to the shuttle, there were no options for residents to travel east and west, unless they took multiple transit routes and transfers.
+United Way of Gloucester County is working with representatives from the County of Gloucester, Cross County Connection, South Jersey Transportation Authority and Heart of South Jersey, with the financial support from the Pascale Sykes Foundation, for the Pureland East-West Community Shuttle.
+This shuttle provides low cost, easy access transportation along the route 322 corridor to the Pureland Industrial Park, as well as to other needed organizations for access to employment, supportive services, programs, medical, retail, etc. The shuttle connects with ten New Jersey Transit bus routes.
+Gloucester County has public transportation running north and south, but there was no options for residents who are dependent on public transportation to go east and west, unless they take multiple transit routes and transfers.

 Born Learning Trails

 The Born Learning Trail is an interactive trail designed to boost school readiness in preschool children through a series of 10 engaging activities, resulting in increased language, reading and problem-solving skills.